-“Dressed elegantly in black, with a Stradivarius in his left hand, the young violinist, with a strong sound that swirled around each member of the audience, shone with an outstanding technique and convincing and emotional peformance of Tchaikovsky to finish with a standing ovation from the Argentinian crowd.”
+“.. violinist, with a strong sound that swirled around each member of the audience, shone with an outstanding technique and convincing and emotional performance of Tchaikovsky to finish with a standing ovation from the Argentinian crowd.”
 (La Nacion)

 Erzhan Kulibaev is firmly establishing himself as one of the most exciting and gifted young concert soloists.